 As outlined in a previous order, all public and private gatherings of more than 10 people are prohibited, unless exempt by the terms in the order.
 All playgrounds will be closed to reduce the potential spread, however, public outdoor recreation areas remain open.

-Please read the full order and the FAQ sheet for more details:
+Please read the full order for more details:

 Major categories of essential businesses defined in the order include: